devmount/SongDrive/src/docs/docs.en.md

 - Internet connection when starting SongDrive
 - Device with a screen of at least 10" and FHD resolution (recommended)

 SongDrive is fully responsive and will work on smaller screens too, but some features (like the presentation mode) are especially designed for showing the full song to avoid the need for scrolling while performing the song.
+This works best on bigger screens.

 ### Installation